Lightweight Image Inpainting by Stripe Window Transformer with Joint Attention to CNN: Experiments

 \subsection{{\bf Quantitative Comparisons}}

-In Table \ref{table1}, we utilize PSNR and SSIM \cite{wang2004image} to assess the performance of all compared methods and our proposed approach on the Places2 dataset in image size 256$\times$256 with irregular masks of different masking rates.
-The required parameters are also shown below each method, where the results are either tested by ourselves or can be referred to \cite{suvorov2022resolution}.
-For Places2, our proposed method can defeat most of compared methods in terms of these two evaluation metrics.
-On the other hand, our training images and steps are also less than most methods.
-Hence, our proposed model will surpass them if we have similar resources as they do.
+In Table \ref{table1}, we utilize PSNR, SSIM \cite{wang2004image} and LPIPS to assess the performance of all compared methods and our proposed approach on the two datasets with irregular masks of different masking rates.
+The model parameters are also shown beside each method, where the results are tested by ourselves.
+For two datasets, our proposed method can defeat most of compared methods in terms of these three evaluation metrics.
+Among them, LPIPS \cite{zhang2018unreasonable} is considered a better metric than other metrics in the inpainting field, because LPIPS used perceptual distance to compare high-level information which will be better than other low-level metrics.
+Hence, we also use this metric to compare the performance for all methods, which shows the robustness of our proposed model.
+On the other hand, our training images and steps are also less than most methods, so we can see the proposed method is effective from Table \ref{table1}.

-In Table \ref{table2}, we utilize LPIPS \cite{zhang2018unreasonable} to assess the perceptual similarity of the compared methods on the Places2 dataset in image size 256$\times$256 with irregular masks.
-We consider the LPIPS metric is more fair in the inpainting field because the main point of inpainting images is to reconstruct the image close to the real one.
-The perceptual similarity is more like what human vision sees.
-For Places2, our proposed model can achieve the best results among all compared methods.
-This means our inpainting images are closer to the real than other compared methods.